tschie/ktecs/README.md

 # Ktecs

-Ktecs ("k-tex") is an entity component system (ECS) library for Kotlin.
+Ktecs ("k-tex") is an entity component system (ECS) library for Kotlin/JS.

-**Disclaimer:** Ktecs is brand new, completely experimental, and not ready for production use at this time.
+**Disclaimer:** Ktecs is experimental, and not yet ready for production.

 ## Usage